Infinite Context in LLMs for Coding

 Topology & Locality

 Code isn’t just a wall of text.
-It’s a directed graph of interconnected nodes
+Code is a directed graph of interconnected nodes

 Most code today: